spuddermax/freecarver-mcp-pub/README.md

 ### Backend
 - Node.js with Express
-- Supabase for database and authentication
+- PostgreSQL for data storage and authentication
 - Joi for request validation
-- PostgreSQL for data storage
 - RESTful API architecture
 - JWT for authentication